nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:bulb: **Tip:** Press Ctrl-F to open the find prompt in your browser.
+:bulb: **Tip:** Press `Ctrl-F` for Windows and Other OSs and `CMD + F` for Mac OS to open the find prompt in your browser.
 You can type in keywords such as `add` or `edit` to quickly navigate to those parts of the document.

 </div>